Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 Benefits of Becoming a Service-Learner

-• Access to free trainings, including Mental Health First Aid (MHFA), Adverse Childhood Experiences (ACEs) and much more
+• Access to free evidence-based and trauma-informed behavioral health trainings, including Mental Health First Aid (MHFA), Adverse Childhood Experiences (ACEs) and more

 Program Requirements

-• Clear a background check.
-This includes Live Scan fingerprinting for criminal background check, drug and alcohol screening and Tuberculosis (TB) testing
+• Clear a background check which includes Live Scan fingerprinting, drug and alcohol screening, and Tuberculosis (TB) testing

-• COVID-19 Vaccination: Tri-City is a public behavioral health care agency in which our personnel, including employees, interns, and volunteers, are required to show proof of vaccination and booster, if eligible, or have an approved exemption.
-Service learners are required to submit proof of vaccination and booster, if eligible, or may request an exemption under our Mandatory COVID-19 policy.
+• COVID-19 Vaccination: As a public behavioral health care agency, Tri-City Mental Health requires all personnel (including employees, interns, and volunteers) to provide proof of vaccination and booster (if eligible), or to have an approved exemption.
+Service-learners must also submit proof of vaccination or request an exemption under our Mandatory COVID-19 policy.

 Get Involved